gotin23/gotin23/README.md

 - 📫 How to reach me **Linkdu06@hotmail.com**

-- 👨‍🎨 Travel especially in India 🇮🇳.
-Anime 🇯🇵, video games 🎮, and new technologies 💻.
+- 👨‍🎨  Anime 🇯🇵, video games 🎮, and new technologies 💻.
 <br>
 <h3 align="left">Connect with me:</h3>
 <p align="left">